 Support: Electronic Bill of Rights.

-Introduction: The Need for an Electronic Bill of Rights
+It is time for an Electronic Bill of Rights.

 Yet these protections have proven insufficient.

-Everyday consumer products of necessity have been transformed into surveillance and data-mining tools by multinational corporations, including adversarial actors in China and Russia.
-These products operate on leaky operating systems—Android, iOS, and Windows—that enable addictive, manipulative, and brain-hijacking technologies.
-AI chatbots, deliberately programmed to induce the “Eliza Effect,” further magnify these risks, creating massive threats to users—including teens and children.
+Everyday consumer products of necessity have been transformed into continuous surveillance and data-mining systems by multinational corporations—some operating in or aligned with adversarial nations such as China and Russia.
+These products rely on leaky operating systems—Android, iOS, and Windows—that enable addictive, manipulative, and psychologically invasive technologies.
+AI-infused applications and chatbots, often designed to exploit human trust through behavioral techniques such as the “Eliza Effect,” further magnify these risks—posing serious harm to adults, professionals, teens, and children alike.

 Electronic Bill of Rights Congressional Policy Change Framework